JLRipley314/NRTidal-D/README.md

 The `environment.yml` file contains more details about the dependencies of our scripts.
 If you have any problems getting the environment set up, please email us.
-The main dependence is the [bilby](https://lscsoft.docs.ligo.org/bilby/) gravitational wave analysis library.
+The main dependency is the [bilby](https://lscsoft.docs.ligo.org/bilby/) gravitational wave analysis library.
 If you have that installed our scripts should run fine, but beware of the different versions of bilby; not everything may work properly if you use an incompatible version.

 # GW170817 Data